CloudCannon/astro-starter/README.md

 A starting point for developers looking to build a website with Astro, using Bookshop components in CloudCannon.

 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
-Build components with `.jsx` or `.astro`.
+Build components using .jsx or .astro files.

 To try to cut down on setup time this starter template includes some commonly used [features](#features) in CloudCannon.